Death Canyon Patrol Cabin

 At exactly one mile hikers will arrive at the Phelps Lake Overlook.
 Resting at an elevation of 7200 feet, this perch stands 567 feet above Phelps Lake and offers outstanding panoramic views of the 750-acre, glacially-carved lake - the sixth largest in Grand Teton National Park.
 While at the overlook take note of the old-growth Douglas firs nearby, some of which are estimated to be between 300 and 400 years old.

-From the overlook the trail travels back down to the valley floor where you'll have access to the lakeshore.
+From the overlook the trail travels back down to the valley floor where you'll have access to the lake.
 As the trail descends you'll enjoy additional views of the lake, as well as some outstanding views of the mouth of Death Canyon.

 At just over 1.7 miles hikers will reach the Death Canyon Trail junction.
 A turn to the left would lead hikers down to a small sandy beach along the northern shore of the lake.
 To continue on towards the Death Canyon Patrol Cabin hikers should proceed straight ahead.
 From this point forward you'll be traveling along the Death Canyon Trail.